 By comparison, the CPM for a 30-second spot on a local TV channel in a mid-sized market runs around $5, typically for non-prime-time airing.
 Huge difference, right?
 Plus, you have to renew the ads on a regular basis to keep build name recognition and brand loyalty.

-Get the most ROI out of your business signs with these seven tips.
+Get the most ROI out of your custom business signs with these seven tips.

 Illuminated Business Signs Best Practices

 1. Confirm you have the proper lighting for your changing environment.